© 1988 Pi Arthur Stuart

 Vandalism upsets and frustrates me.
 I have learned that immediate correction helps to reduce subsequent vandalism.
 I just take a deep breath and move on to things I can do something about.

-What would you do if students, teacher or other people started to stand around and watch you?
+What would you do if students, teachers, or other people started to stand around and watch you?

-If they started to get in your way or interfere with you work?
+If they started to get in your way or interfere with your work?

 They became hostile?

 How would you respond to a principal or site manager that told you to do something?

 What if it appeared to be too costly?